Skip to main content

 Up until now, our camera doesn't really show anything on its screen.
 We can utilize Set Image node to display the result image on the camera screen.

-1. Select Camera > Image in scene.
+1. Select Camera > Image in the scene.

 Checkpoint